 Irreconcilable differences divorces, sometimes called “no-fault” divorces, are authorized by Mississippi State Statute Number 93-5-2.
 This statute was passed by the Mississippi Legislature in 1976 to afford people who wanted a divorce an opportunity to obtain a divorce without any allegation of fault by either party.
 Both parties must agree to divorce, however, and must come to an agreement regarding all issues related to the legal end of a marriage: property distribution, custody, support, and more.

 An irreconcilable differences divorce may be in your best interests, but it is important to have a competent lawyer who can protect your interests.
 You may have specific needs and concerns, and by protecting your rights through divorce proceedings, your Jackson divorce attorney can help you pursue an advantageous outcome.
 Your post-divorce life can be a bright and stable one with the right attorney in your corner.Contact

 Serving Madison & Rankin Counties for 40 years.
-Contact Chinn & Associates today to discuss your divorce and how we can help.
+Contact Chinn & Associates today to discuss your divorce options.

 Spouses Must Agree on All Issues in an Irreconcilable Differences Divorce